SAINT PHILIP NERI CHURCH PARISH CEMETERY

 The family should contact the Parish Office for the identification and/or purchase of a cemetery plot and before burial arrangements are made with the funeral director if possible or as soon as possible after contact with the funeral director has been made.
 The parish office may contact a cemetery committee member to assist with the location of available cemetery plots and the Sexton’s preparation of the burial site and the recording of same.

-A registered and active parishioner who supports the parish financially, automatically has the right to the number of grave easements necessary, based on availability.
-See fee schedule on last page.
-There are two fees, one for perpetual care (paid to St. Philip Neri) and the other for opening the grave (paid to Sexton).
+A registered and active parishioner who supports the parish financially, has a right to a reasonable number of grave easements for immediate family, based on availability.
+Please note: Parish registration for the sole purpose of purchasing cemetery burial priviledges is not permitted.
+There are two fees, one for perpetual care, paid to St. Philip Neri, and one for opening the grave, the sexton fee.
+See XIV, fee schedule.

-Payment in full before burial provides a grave easement site (Perpetual Care Fund).
-To reserve a grave easement, payment in full or a deposit of 1/ 2 of the cost for each grave easement should be paid to St. Philip Neri, with the balance due with in six months.
+Payment of the perpetual care fee must be made in full before burial.
+To reserve a grave easement, payment in full or a deposit of 1/2 of the cost for each grave easement should be paid to St. Philip Neri, with the balance due with in six months.

 Religious ceremonies other than those of the Roman Catholic Church are not permitted in the Cemetery unless the consent of the Pastor has been obtained.